Aileen Wuornos: American Boogeywoman: Production

 In March 2021, it was announced that Voltage Pictures acquired distribution rights to the film.
 Daniel Farrands, who directed the films Ted Bundy: American Boogeyman and The Haunting of Sharon Tate, became the project's director; Peyton List was cast in the lead role of a young Wuornos.

 Release and reception

 Release

 The film was scheduled for a theatrical release in the United States on September 20, 2021, by Fathom Events, but the release was canceled.

-The film was released as Video-on-demand on October 8, 2021, and on DVD on October 15, 2021, via Dark Star Pictures.
+The film was released as video-on-demand on October 8, 2021, and on DVD on October 15, 2021, via Dark Star Pictures.
 It was shown at the Screamfest Horror Film Festival on October 13, 2021.

 Critical reception

-On Rotten Tomatoes, the film has a rating of 20%, based on 5 reviews, with an average rating of 3.1/10.
 Brian Orndorf of Blu-ray.com gave the film 2 stars out of 10: "It’s crude exploitation from a one-note helmer who keeps trying to make his mark as some type of master of true crime fiction [...]
 This is really just horrible B-moviemaking."